Having spent an obscene amount of time in Poland over the last two years, I’ve become very well-acquainted with traditional Polish food.

 Żurek is a sour rye soup with added potatoes, kiełbasa (Polish sausage) and a boiled egg.

 Salty and hot, Żurek is real hearty winter food, and it feels like a hug from the inside.

 Pro tip – Żurek is especially good for hangovers, so you’ll need it after a night on the Polish vodka 😉

-I’m getting this out of the way early on because if there’s one word that springs to everyone’s mind when they think of Polish food, it’s pierogi (contrary to what most people think, ‘pierogi’ is already plural so you don’t need to add an S)!
+If there’s one word that springs to everyone’s mind when they think of traditional Polish food, it’s pierogi (contrary to what most people think, ‘pierogi’ is already plural so you don’t need to add an S)!

-Pierogi are hugely popular, both in and out of Poland, and they are a kind of dumpling which can be stuffed with various fillings, either sweet or savory.
-A common type of pierogi is pierogi ruskie which are dumplings filled with potatoes and cheese, but pierogi can be filled with anything from cabbage, to meat, to mushrooms.
+A common type of pierogi are pierogi ruskie which are dumplings filled with potatoes and cheese, but pierogi can be filled with anything from cabbage, to meat, to mushrooms.
 I personally prefer sweet pierogi, such as blueberry pierogi with cream – mmm!